 Using a DA is relatively risk-free after a couple of hours of research and practice on a test panel.

-Continue reading this article to find the best dual action polishers for beginners, as well as many useful tips and tricks that you should know when first starting out.
+Continue reading this article to find the best dual action polishers for beginners, as well as many useful tips and tricks that you should know when first starting.

 Things To Consider As A Beginner

 When buying your first dual action polisher there are a couple of factors to consider.
-Someone with more experience will have a completely different buying criteria than a person who is just beginning.
+Someone with more experience will have a completely different buying criterion than a person who is just beginning.

 Firstly, as a beginner and someone that doesn’t know how much time they’ll dedicate to polishing cars, you may want to keep it cheap.